Divyesh-Johri/soma/README.md

 Go to `src/soma_on_TMM100` in the cloned SOMA repo.

-To save MoSh++ data as AMASS body parameters, go to `pkl_to_npz.py`, then change the work directory and the mosh results directory (to where the MoSh data is located). `ds` helps indicate whether the MoSh data was solved on auto-labeled or ground-truth marker data.
+To save MoSh++ data as AMASS body parameters, go to [pkl_to_npz.py](src/soma_on_TMM100/pkl_to_npz.py), then change the work directory and the mosh results directory (to where the MoSh data is located).
+The variable `ds` helps indicate whether the MoSh data was solved on auto-labeled or ground-truth marker data.

   - The results will be in `work/amass_npzs`.